 Early childhood faculty members at 4-year institutions were more likely to have a doctorate degree as compared to faculty at 2-year institutions (see Table 9).
 All faculty members in 4-year institutions had at least a Master's degree.
-Most faculty members at 2-year institutions and about half of faculty members at 4-year institutions had worked with young children.
+At least 9 out of 10 of faculty members at 2-year institutions and about half of faculty members at 4-year institutions had worked with young children.